Kompagnistræde 2: 19th century

 The building was owned in 1801 by tea merchant Friderich Christian Christensen.
 He resided in one of the apartments with his wife Christiane Jensdatter, their ten-year-old son Christen Christensen, a maid and a lodger.
 The other tenants included goldsmith Marcus Levy, businessman Nathan Bendix Levy (1734–1818), teacher Abraham Elkan, merchant Christian Brill, joiner Niels Mathias Holbech and tailor Georg Groskrøch.

 The property was listed as No. 61 in the new cadastre of 1806.
 It was owned by beer vendor (øltapper) C. F. Christiansen at that time.

 Ole Christian Gammeltoft's wholesale business was based in the building from its foundation in June 1809.
 Gammeltoft did not himself live in the building.
-He and his wife lived at Lille Strandstræde Mo.
-72 (now Lille Strandstræde 6).
+He and his wife lived at Lille Strandstræde No. 72 (now Lille Strandstræde 6).

 The poet Christian Winther was among the residents of the building in 1833–1835.

 At the time of the 1840 census, No. 61 was home to a total of 46 people.
 Nathan Simon Kælehar, a Jewish butcher, resided on the ground floor to the right with his wife Fredriche Kælehar, their seven children (aged eight to 21) and one maid.
-Jens Christian Boy, a 59-year-old former dyer, resided on the ground floor to the left with his Johanne Stenhuse and their four children (aged one to 12).
+Jens Christian Boy, a 59-year-old former dyer, resided on the ground floor to the left with his wife Johanne Stenhuse and their four children (aged one to 12).
 K. Rosik, a master bookbinder, resided on the first floor to the left with three apprentices (aged 15 to 20) and one maid.
 Frans J. Hinse, a master tailor (widower), resided on the second floor to the right with his three children (aged 17 to 25).
 Louise Amalia Uttenreitter (née Romeicke), the 62-year-old widow of master tailor Carolus Ignatius Uttenreitter, resided on the second floor to the left with three of her children, a lodger and a maid.
 Broder Larsen, a master plumber, resided in the basement to the left with his wife Dortea Andersen, the 23-year-old woman Vigeline Larsen and two apprentices (aged 18 and 19).
 Hans Christensen Jyderop, a beer vendor (øltapper), resided in the basement to the right with wife Johanne Nielsen and two maids.